hatheroldev/mc-calc/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My change requires changes in existing or additional behaviour tests.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] I have confirmed some of these without doing them.